prikhi/hkredmine/README.md

     alias hkredmine="EDITOR=vim hkredmine"

-Vim user's may be interested in [this syntax plugin](vim-redminewiki).
+Vim user's may be interested in [this syntax plugin][vim-redminewiki].
 We follow the `*.redmine` extension convention.